 - Consider Other Low Cost Perks - Many organizations find great success in offering perks that hold tangible value for employees, but require little to no additional expense.
 This can help counterbalance the negative impact of insurance rate hikes.
 Some ideas include exploring the possibility of expanding vacation time or implementing flexible work arrangements.
 You could also offer fitness reimbursements or relax the dress code.
 Additionally, consider providing employee discounts.
 The best employee discount programs stretch employees' paychecks further on purchases they make every day.
 Plus, each time they save, they'll have you, their employer, to thank.

 Benefits are High Stakes

-Some studies have shown that people are willing to change jobs and take less salary for better benefits.
+Recent studies have shown that people are willing to change jobs and take less salary for better benefits.
 Many older workers are staying in the workforce to retain these benefits.
 Employees who are satisfied with their benefits are four times more likely to be satisfied with their jobs.

-For more in-depth open enrollment insights, check out our article: 2020 Open Enrollment: 10 Tips for HR Professionals.
+For more in-depth open enrollment insights, check out our article: 2023 Open Enrollment: 10 Tips for HR Professionals.